Power Swim Race Info

-Saturday, MAY 28 - Pre-Race Meeting: Details of this virtual meeting to come.
+Saturday, MAY 27 - Pre-Race Meeting: Details of this meeting to come.
 Swimmers will receive important information about race safety, registration, and heat time in this 45-minute presentation.

 Sunday, MAY 28 - Race Day: All swimmers, including all members of each relay team, must be checked in at the recorder’s table at Maho Beach and marked with race numbers.
 A short briefing will also be held on the beach.
 The race will begin at on Maho Beach at the dinghy channel.

 REGISTRATION: Check in is 7-7:30am.

 RACE START: 8:00am.
-Heat starts will be staggered.
+Distance starts will be staggered.

-- HEAT ONE: Maho to Hawksnest.
+- DISTANCE ONE: Maho to Hawksnest.
 Individuals and relay team starters.

 - DISTANCE TWO: Maho to Trunk.